 - Weed your soil areas well to eliminate alternative hosts and hiding places

-- Use a mixture of vinegar, sugar, spirits, water, with 90% Trichlorfon to kill larvae
+- Use a mixture of vinegar, sugar, spirits, and water, with 90% Trichlorfon to kill larvae

 These insects are so small that their presence is usually underestimated ( in the hundreds or thousands!)